 2. Calibration Committees

-Review calibration is an essential step when holding performance review cycles with scoring.
-It makes managers’ jobs easier, makes employees’ performance evaluations more honest, and accomplishes the people team’s task to make sure that all performance review scores are given based on the same standard of performance.
+Review calibration is an essential step in any performance review cycle.
+It makes managers’ jobs easier, ensures that employees’ performance evaluations are more fair and honest, and helps your People team guarantee that all review scores are based on the same standard of performance.

 Simplify your calibration conversations by utilizing Lattice’s People management platform to create manager groups, update employee ratings in real-time, and analyze your data before and after adjustments to get the full picture of your employee performance.
 Schedule a demo to find out how Lattice can streamline your calibration process and help you create more fair reviews for your employees.